FalkAlexander/PasswordSafe/README.md

 #### Option 1: with GNOME Builder
-Open GNOME Builder, click the "Clone..." button enter the repository url.
+Open GNOME Builder, click the "Clone..." button, paste the repository url.
 Clone the project and hit the ![](https://terminal.run/stuff/run_button.png) button to start building Password Safe.

 #### Option 2: with Flatpak Builder